Skip to content

 Why It Matters Anyway

-• Too long (>0.25 λ): risk of unintended resonances, detuning, or pattern skew.
+• Too long, especially above roughly 0.25 λ: increased risk of unintended resonances, detuning, pattern skew, and band-dependent surprises.

 How Long Should It Be?